 I don't think I ever wore a baseball cap growing up in England, but so many of my American girlfriends don them on the regular.
 Beanies, newsboy caps, bucket hats, and fedoras are far more prevalent on the other side of the pond.

-Flip flops are not a shoe Brits tend to don very often compared to their American friends who live in warmer climates.
+Flip flops are not a shoe Brits tend to wear very often compared to their American friends who live in warmer climates.
 If we're not going to the beach, then a chic loafer, brogues, or ankle boots are a preferred shoe of choice.

 Great for layering and perfect for a weekend in the country.